anoop03sharma/cloudmore-est/README.md

 - Chrome Browser was used as preferred browser for tests while building the solution.
 - Also tested on Edge browser
+- Solution is created on Windows + Eclipse IDE